-We have collaborated and engaged extensively in the development of our revised dWRMP.
+We collaborated and engaged extensively in the development of our WRMP.
 We feel that this is of particular importance due to material water resource challenges we face in our supply area.

 This document describes the customer and stakeholder engagement programmes.
-The conclusions drawn from the results of our customer engagement initiatives have been central to our decision making.
+The conclusions drawn from the results of our customer engagement initiatives were central to our decision making.
 This document lists the conclusions, and the detailed evidence which underpins them.
 It provides stakeholders with a transparent link between our decision making and customer engagement.